slackapi/node-slack-sdk/README.md

 This is a Slack client library for Node.js.
 It is intended to expose all base functionality of Slack, while providing some common abstractions.

+**This code is in heavy development and is not supported in any way.
+Use at your own risk.**

 ## Contribute

 Here's the most direct way to get your work merged into the project.